By Marcus Degerman, Claus Höfele and Boris König

-I came up with this idea years ago when I was teaching, growing a side-business, and raising children.
+To begin, I came up with this idea years ago when I was teaching, growing a side business, and raising children.
 So much to do!
 Where would I start?
 Everything seemed important.
 This is when my Select-a-Stick method was born.

 I had already created Pick Me!, a random selection method to engage students and have all feel important.
-I thought, “If I can do this with student’s names and with randomly selecting activities for students, I could use the same concept in my own home!”
+Thinking, “If I can do this with students’ names and with randomly selecting activities for students, I could use the same concept in my own home!”

 Even before I knew about Tiny Habits, I knew I was the type of person who didn’t want to do any one job for too long.
-So, I’d set a timer for 5 min., pick a stick, and work on that job until the timer went off.
-If I was really into the job, I’d set the timer for 5 more minutes.
-If I had finished the job, I’d throw the stick away.
-If not, I’d put it back in the mug.
+So, I’d set a timer for five min., pick a stick, and work on that job until the timer went off.
+If I was really into the job, I’d set the timer for five more minutes.
+I would throw the stick away if the job was done, and if the job wasn’t done, I’d put it back in the mug.
 Then, I’d set the timer for 5 minutes and pick a new stick.

 By using this random selection method, I quieted the negative thoughts in my head.
-Movement created action.
+The movement created action.
 It was a fun way to stay in action.
-I gained confidence as I completed jobs that I had been putting off.
+I gained confidence as I completed the jobs that I had been putting off.
 I realized how much time 5 minutes really is.